cs-vision/cs-vision.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-My name is Shi Chen (陈实/陳 実).
+My name is Shi Chen (Simplified Chinese: 陈实, Japanese: 陳 実).
 I am currently a master student in Electrical Engineering and Information Technology at [ETH Zurich](https://ethz.ch/en.html).
 Previously, I obtained my Bachelor's degree at [Kyoto University](https://www.kyoto-u.ac.jp/en), where I was supervised by [Prof. Ko Nishino](https://vision.ist.i.kyoto-u.ac.jp/) and [Prof. Shohei Nobuhara](https://shohei.nobuhara.org/index.en.html) for my thesis.

 I am interested in 3D vision in general, in particular 3D/4D reconstruction and SLAM.
 My long-term goal is to make possible an immersive, interactive and physically-plausible digital copy of the dynamic world.